-Surgery is not the only option for the treatment of bowel cancer but for the majority of cancers it is the only chance of a potential cure.
-If there is a potential for being cured without surgery this will be discussed with you along with the risks of a non-operative approach.
-However if we believe surgery is the only possibility of curing your cancer we will recommend this operation.
+Surgery is not the only option for treating bowel cancer but for the majority of cancers it is the only chance of potential cure for the cancer.
+If there is a potential for being cured without surgery, this will be discussed with you along with the risks of a non-operative approach.
+However, if we believe surgery is the only possibility of curing your cancer, we will recommend this operation.